 After earning a Bachelor of Science in Music Business at the University of Nebraska (Kearney), Hansen worked at Brentwood-Benson Music Publishing as a sales representative and then an account specialist/credit manager of customer accounts.

 In 1996, he joined The Copyright Company as a copyright administrator and eventually moved to Manager of Licensing Administration, managing all commercial, non-commercial, synchronization and broadcast licensing for the company.

-Hansen’s civic and community involvement include being a member of the Administrators of Gospel Music, Save The Franklin Battlefield and the Tennessee Historical Society.
-He participates in Civil War reenactment exercises, serves as a teacher at Thompson Station Church, and has performed for six seasons with The Nashville Symphony Chorus.
+Hansen’s civic and community involvement include being a member of the Administrators of Gospel Music and Franklin Civil War Roundtable.
+He serves in the New Member's Ministry at The Church at Station Hill ,where he is also a deacon.
+He performed for six seasons with The Nashville Symphony Chorus.
 He also enjoys spending time with his wife and son.

 Lynn Lowe joined Music Services in 2008.
 She is the Catalog Manager for the record label and publishing assets of Spring Hill Records, Reach Records, Gotee Records, Gaither/Spring House Records, Curb Records, Difference Media Group, Reflection Music Group, Clear Sight Music, Collision Records, and others.
 She handles all royalty management matters for these clients, as well as negotiates all licenses for television, film and advertising uses of their songs and recordings.
 Additionally, she oversees the selection and job assignments/training of the interns secured for the company.